 Get more information on apprenticeships with City of York Council, how they work and how they could develop you.

 Applying for 'internal vacancies'

 Some jobs are only open to City of York Council employees.
 These will be indicated by 'Internal Vacancy' on the job advert.
 When you click to 'apply online', these vacancies will ask whether you're a CYC employee.

-If you are not a CYC employee you should tick 'No' as you'll be unable to apply for these vacancies.
+If you're not a CYC employee, you should tick 'No' as you won't be able to apply for these vacancies.

 (Explore and Veritau employees are not eligible to apply for these posts).

-Any information you provide will be confidential and won't necessarily exclude you from an appointment.
+See our full job application guidance for what you must disclose to us.
+Any information you provide will be confidential and won't necessarily exclude you from being appointed.

 You can contact the Disclosure and Barring Service (DBS) as follows:

 - telephone: 0300 0200 190; Welsh: 0300 0200 191; International: +44 151 676 9390

 - office hours: Monday to Friday from 8.00am to 6.00pm; Saturday from 10.00am to 5.00pm